Skip to main content Skip to secondary navigation

 PWR 2 Assignment Sequence

-Research Proposal (3 to 5-minute live oral presentation; written proposal of 900-1200 words): You’ll propose a project that investigates the social, cultural, aesthetic, or political dimensions of a topic related to language, generational identity, or digital discourse.
+Research Proposal (3 to 5-minute live oral presentation; written proposal of 900-1200 words): You’ll propose a project that investigates the social, cultural, aesthetic, or political dimensions of a topic related to language or cultural shift, “generational” identity, or emerging digital discourse.
 Students will translate their proposal into a research pitch.

 Research Presentation (10-minute live oral presentation with appropriate multimedia support): To conclude the quarter, you will translate your written argument into a memorable 10-minute research talk that incorporates multimedia.